 Payday alternative loans are offered by select federal credit unions to help members borrow small amounts of money without the high fees of a traditional payday loan.
-But qualifying for membership can be difficult, and you’ll have to wait at least a month to borrow.
+But you’ll have to wait at least a month to borrow if you’re not already a member.
+This means it’s likely not ideal for emergencies — especially if you lost your job.

 What is a payday alternative loan?

-Depending on the credit union you borrow from, the PAL can be like your typical payday loan that requires a one-time repayment or more like an installment loan, which allows you to repay over multiple months.
+Depending on the credit union you borrow from, a PAL can be like your typical payday loan that requires a one-time repayment.
+Or it can be more like an installment loan, which allows you to repay over multiple months.

 The NCUA sets limits on how much you can borrow, how long you have to pay it off and fees associated with your loan.